ARTIFICIAL INTELLIGENCE

 A legitimate AI readiness assessment evaluates five structural pillars.
 These pillars map to organizational capacity, not vendor compatibility.
 Each pillar has measurable maturity levels that determine which AI use cases are viable today versus which require foundational work first.

 Pillar One: Data Infrastructure Maturity.
 Can your data feed a model without manual intervention?
-The assessment evaluates data accessibility (can systems talk to each other?), data quality (is it clean enough to train on?), and data governance (who owns it, who can use it, and what are the compliance boundaries?).
+The assessment evaluates data accessibility (can systems talk to each other?), data quality (is it clean enough to train on?).
+And data governance (who owns it, who can use it, and what are the compliance boundaries?).
 Mature infrastructure means APIs exist, schemas are documented, and data lineage is traceable.
 Immature infrastructure means spreadsheets, tribal knowledge, and monthly reconciliation cycles.

 Pillar Two: Organizational Capability.
 This measures whether your team can operationalize AI outputs.
 Do you have people who can interpret model recommendations and translate them into operational decisions?
 Do you have process owners who can adjust workflows when AI changes the constraint?
 This is about whether your existing operators can work alongside machine-generated insights without defaulting to manual overrides.